avalanchesass/avalanche/README.md

 - Increased cache granularity (avoids invalidating a whole sprite or concatenated bundle when just a single part changes)
-- Parallel downloading of files that were previously bundled into one file
+- Parallel downloading of files that before were bundled into one file
 - Less energy/memory usage in the client

 By default every avalanche package is prepared for CSS extraction.
 Run `gulp styles:extract` to create the CSS files - you can find them in `dist-extract`.
-Alternatively you can start a watch task with CSS extraction
+Or you can start a watch task with CSS extraction enabled:
-enabled: `gulp watch:extract`.
+`gulp watch:extract`.

 To make your custom packages CSS extraction ready, you have to add special placeholder comments.